joelbarmettlerUZH/Spring_Boot_Demo/README.md

-# Quick introductoin to Spring Boot
+# Quick introduction to Spring Boot
 This Guide walks you through the process of how to build a RESTful API using the Spring Boot Framework.

 ## Spring Initializr